jakebeamish/Penplotting.js/README.md

 ```

 Calling `sketch.draw()` at the end of the file will generate an SVG element and UI inside `index.html`, which can be viewed from a browser,
-Using something like the Live Server Extension for VS Code.
+using something like the Live Server Extension for VS Code.

 ### Keyboard shortcuts
 | Action | Key |